All About Mini Pickleball Courts And A DIY Guide

 First off, you need to find a suitable location for your mini pickleball court.

-Luckily, these courts are fairly small, so they’ll fit many backyards.
+Luckily, these courts are fairly small, so they’ll fit many driveways, streets or nearby parks.
 Just make sure to include the room to run, serve, and swing!

 Step 2